linstrijdom/GeoHosting-Documentation/docs/src/products/postgis/guide/first_login.md

 ## Changing Your Password

-After your first login, it’s strongly recommended that you update your default password to keep your database secure.
+After your first login, it’s highly recommended to update your default password to keep your database secure.

-1. In the **Object Explorer**, expand the <span class="ui-generic-label">Geospatialhosting Databases</span> group.

-2. Locate your server, it will have the same name as your hosted product.

-3. Expand <span class="ui-generic-label">Login/Group Roles</span>.

-4. Right-click <span class="ui-filename">kartoza_postgis</span>, and select <span class="ui-generic-label">Properties</span>.

-5. Under the **Definition** tab, enter your new password in the <span class="ui-filename">Password</span> field.
+1. Click the <span class="ui-generic-label">User</span> button in the upper-right corner of the pgAdmin interface.

+2. From the dropdown menu, select <span class="ui-generic-label">Change Password</span>.

+3. Enter your **current password**, then type your **new password** and re-enter it to confirm.

-6. Click <span class="ui-generic-label">Save</span> to confirm your changes.
+4. Click <span class="ui-generic-label">Change</span> to save your updated password.

 <br>